Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Martinxmaina/assignment.md

 Subversion: A centralized VCS known for its simplicity and ease of use.
 Well-suited for smaller teams or projects with a single source of truth.

 Mercurial: Another distributed VCS similar to Git, but often praised for its ease of branching and merging.
- -->

 ## Software Project Management:
 #### Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?

-Planning and Execution:
+Planning and Execution:<br />
 Defining project scope and ensuring everyone's on the same page.

-Creating project plans, timelines, and budgets.
+Creating project plans, timelines, and budgets.<br />
 Allocating resources (developers, designers, testers) effectively.

-Monitoring progress and making adjustments as needed.
+Monitoring progress and making adjustments as needed.<br />

-Communication and Leadership:
+Communication and Leadership:<br />
-Clearly communicating project goals and expectations to all stakeholders (developers, clients, management).
+Clearly communicating project goals and expectations to all stakeholders (developers, clients, management).<br />
 Facilitating collaboration and resolving conflicts within the team.

-Managing risks and keeping the project on track.
+Managing risks and keeping the project on track.<br />
 Motivating and inspiring the team to deliver high-quality work.